ashwinramaswamy92/Python-Tutorials/README.md

 Along the way I also hope to incorporate some basic <b>data literacy</b>.
 This means that by the end of this course you should be able to make simple graphs/plots like scatterplots and histograms, with a clear understanding of what is being plotted and how.

+<h2>How do I access and use the tutorials?</h2>

+Scroll down to course contents.
+There is a list of modules, along with a link to the appropriate colab notebook.
+Open them in colab, and ideally save a copy to your local disk (ctrl + S) so that you may save changes as you work through the material.

 <h2>What will the Guided Sessions be like?</h2>